 June, 2018: The Federal Trade Commission, an arm of the United States Department of Justice, hosted a "What’s New in Residential Real Estate Brokerage Competition – An FTC-DOJ Workshop" to discuss concerns from varying players in the industry about the Competitive impact of nontraditional real estate fee and service models.

-2019: Forsalebyweb.com re-launched as The Smartphone Real Estate Company™ that lets consumers keep all the commissions.
+2019: Forsalebyweb.com re-launched as The Smartphone Real Estate Company® that lets you Turn Your Smartphone into A Real Estate Agent™.

 The Smartphone Real Estate Company™